 Music is processed and produced through a variety of components that differs from verbal speech.
 The following five factors mentioned below, contribute to how music therapy works have helped our patients reduce stress and anxiety, cope with emotional trauma, physical pain, and feel more connected with others, and improve their self-esteem.

 The first aspect of music therapy is the modulation of attention which means that when music plays it grabs our attention and distracts us from other outside stimuli that may lead to negative experiences such as worry, pain, anxiety, etc.

 The second-way music therapy world is through changing one’s emotions.
 Multiple studies have shown, that music regulates the regions of the brain that is responsible for our emotions known as the limbic system (the amygdala, the hypothalamus, and the hippocampus).

 3. Modulation of Cognition

 Music helps to modulate cognition known as our thought patterns.
 Hearing songs, melodies, sounds, etc., is related to the way we process information and memories (encoding, storage, and decoding) information related to music or experiences.
 This also includes the structure of music and its meaning.

 4. Modulation of Behavior

-One of the most important aspects of music therapy is that helps to change bad habits and behaviors, especially addictive or harmful ones.
+One of the most important aspects of music therapy is that helps to change bad habits and behaviors.
 Music conditions people to improve how they act based on how they move and speak, etc.

 5. Modulation of Communication